-Did you know?
-One in 10 U.S. residents of childbearing age has limited English proficiency (LEP).
+As I’ve talked about in previous articles, one in 10 U.S. residents of childbearing age has limited English proficiency (LEP).
 That means millions of parents face language barriers when it comes to accessing healthcare for their children.
-Fortunately, video remote interpreting (VRI) can help improve patient outcomes and satisfaction for LEP families.
+Fortunately, we have hundreds of healthcare clients who have shown us how video remote interpreting (VRI) can improve children’s healthcare, with better outcomes and satisfaction for LEP families.

 Los Angeles Children’s Hospital: A Study in VRI